blaynem/rumble-raffle-DAO/README.md

     - Taking a "buy in" payment
     - Dispense winning payments
 - Web
+  - Get the list of possible roomIds to set inside pages/[rumbleRoomId].
   - Routing for game ids
   - Only let game creator start game
     - Eventually automate it?
 Meh?